GIXLabs/GIXLabs.github.io/tools/woodshop/drillpress.md

 ### Trainings

-Make sure you have completed the proper online safety training and have attended a drillpress training from the Makerspace staff or crew.
+Make sure you have completed the proper online safety training and have attended a drill press training from the Makerspace staff or crew.

 ## Operation